Rules and Procedures

 B. Student Course Load

 The normal course load for a full-time student is 9 credit hours per semester and the maximum is 12 in regular semesters and 6 in summer.
-Graduate students with a full- or part-time employment are strongly advised to take a reduced load.
-For information about course load allowed in case of graduate assistantship, check section V.B (Rights and obligations).
+Graduate students with full- or part-time employment are strongly advised to take a reduced load.
+For information about course load allowed in case of graduate assistantship, check section V.B (Rights and Obligations).